OctoPrint/plugins.octoprint.org/_plugins/OctoPrint-hueCommands.md

 - url: /assets/img/plugins/hueCommands/huecommands_settings_usage.png
 - alt: Plugin Settings: Usage documentation

+featuredimage:
-featuredimage: /assets/img/plugins/hueCommands/huecommands_settings_feature.png
+  /assets/img/plugins/hueCommands/huecommands_settings_feature.png
 ---

-The plugin enables you to control Philips hue lighting by adding commands to your GCODE script(s).
+This plugin enables you to control Philips hue lighting by adding commands to your GCODE script(s).
 A command like `HUE L15 on` added to you start print GCODE would switch on light 15 before printing.
 Sending `HUE L15 off` via console (or widget window, script) would switch it off.